MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/manage-org-charts.md

 :::image type="content" source="media/org-chart-hierarchy-created.png" alt-text="Screenshot showing org chart hierarchy" lightbox="media/org-chart-hierarchy-created.png":::

 Once a contact is added to the chart, you can also use the **Contact Details** pane to add the manager and direct reports.
 To open the **Contact Details** pane, double-click the contact card.
-More information: [View contact details](understand-contact-card.md#view-contact-details)
+More information: [View and understand the org charts](view-understand-org-charts.md)

 ## Set a contact as primary